Many manufacturing companies have had thriving businesses for decades, without the help of a standalone CRM system.

 Capturing Customer Input for Future Product Development and Improved Customer Service

-There are a number of ways that a CRM system can be used to gather feedback from customers.
+A CRM system can be used to gather customer feedback in several ways.

 This can be in the form of surveys that are sent out after a case is resolved.
 It can also be through the existence of customer communities, in which customers have a feedback forum.

 We helped one customer specify a customer satisfaction landing page.
-An email with a link to the landing page was triggered by each closed case.
+Each closed case triggered an email with a link to the landing page.
 The survey results could be viewed and reported on within the CRM system.

 Other Drivers